Louis Murphy

-Louis Morris Murphy Jr. (born May 11, 1987) is a former American football wide receiver.
+Louis Morris Murphy Jr. (born May 11, 1987) is an American former professional football wide receiver.
 He played college football for the University of Florida, where he was a member of two BCS National Championship teams.
-The Oakland Raiders drafted him in the fourth round of the 2009 NFL Draft, and he has also played for the Carolina Panthers, New York Giants, Tampa Bay Buccaneers, and San Francisco 49ers.
+The Oakland Raiders selected him in the fourth round of the 2009 NFL draft, and he also played for the Carolina Panthers, New York Giants, Tampa Bay Buccaneers, and San Francisco 49ers.

-Early years
+Early life

 Murphy was born in St. Petersburg, Florida in 1987, of mixed Samoan and African-American descent.
 As a teenager, he completed the requirements to be an Eagle Scout.
 Murphy attended Lakewood High School in St. Petersburg, where he played for the Lakewood Spartans high school football team.
 In addition to playing quarterback and wide receiver for the Spartans football team, he was also a power forward for the basketball team, and anchored the 4x100 and 4x400-meter relay events for the track team—winning the state championship as a sophomore, with times of 41.59 seconds and 3:24.07 minutes, respectively.
 Following his senior football season in 2005, he was ranked as the thirty-seventh best wide receiver in the country by Rivals.com.